abir4u/TranslateImage/README.md

 ## Current progress

 I am working on the MVP of this app.
 As of now, I have been able to implement:
-1. Opening of an existing image from Photos
+1. Selecting an image from Photos or by clicking one with device Camera
 2. Detecting all text from the image together
 3. Copy the text and use it outside the app